awslabs/iam-policy-autopilot/README.md

 Commands:
-  fix-access-denied  Fix AccessDenied errors by analyzing and optionally applying IAM policy changes generate-policy    Generates complete IAM policy documents from source files mcp-server         Start MCP server help               Print this message or the help of the given subcommand(s)
+  fix-access-denied  Fix AccessDenied errors by analyzing and optionally applying IAM policy changes generate-policies    Generates complete IAM policy documents from source files mcp-server         Start MCP server help               Print this message or the help of the given subcommand(s)